bookfere/Ebook-Translator-Calibre-Plugin/README.md

 * __Color Value__: CSS color value, e.g., #666666, grey, rgb(80, 80, 80)

 You can click the __[Select]__ button to select a color from color palette, or enter the color value manually.
 Please refer to "__[color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)__" on MDN documentation for details.
-If left blank no customized color will be used.
+If left blank no customized color will be applied.

 __[ Translation Glossary ]__